Budapest Digital Nomad Guide (2026)

 - Paprika Vendéglő: For proper Hungarian fare

-- Private clinics: recommended for foreigners (shorter wait times than public).
+- Private clinics are recommended for foreigners (shorter wait times than public).

 - EU: EHIC/GHIC card accepted for basic care.

-- Pharmacies abundant and English spoken at larger branches.
+- Pharmacies are abundant and English is spoken at larger branches.

 Emergency Numbers